mtn/ostep-notes/sources/intro.md

 This happens billions of times per second, on modern CPUs.
 This basic model of computation is called the _Von Neumann_ model.
 The goal of the operating system is to present an _easy-to-use abstraction_.

 ### Virtualization
 This is done primarily through _virtualization_ -- physical resources are abstracted into more understandable virtual forms.
-For example, this allows each program to run as through it's the only program, when there may be multiple processes being run and managed concurrently.
+For example, this allows each program to run as through it's the only program, when there may actually be multiple processes being run and managed concurrently.
 We can also observe virtualization of memory: two programs can seem to allocate memory at the same address, when really the operating system maps these to different physical addresses.

 ### Concurrency
 A second problem focus will be addressing the problems that arise relating to _concurrency_.
 For example, if we have a process with threads that access shared memory in a loop that increments a value, because the steps are non-atomic (happening all at once) we can end up with unexpected results.
 This motivates operating system primitives to make writing concurrent programs easier.